kanryu/lodepng-turbo/README.md

 liblodepngturbostatic.a (lib) is a static library and can be statically linked to your library.
 In this case libdeflatestatic.a also needs to be linked.

+## for MSVC

+Attention: When using libpng-turbo with msvc, libraries built with msys2 (g++) can not be used because of different naming conventions.

+In addition to msvc, g++ of msys2 is necessary for building this library.
+To build libdeflatestatic.lib in the msys2 environment first.

+Open the solution file in the vstudio folder and build it on msvc.
+The setting of the project file is set to build the static library of libpng - turbo, so change the setting if you want dll.

 ## Acknowledgments